DSiSc/craft/README.md

 # common
-Define common types and structures which used frequently
+Define types with serializable and deserialize operations.